 The program is named in memory of Susan Pond (1939 To 2019) and her important contributions to MISCELLANEOUS Productions.

 with Ann Marie Fleming

-We will work to share knowledge and resources, and foster connections with marginalized youth who want to work in the film and television industries but do not otherwise have access to professional film/TV programming or training.
+The free Film Workshop was designed to share knowledge and resources and foster connections with marginalized youth who wish to work in the film and television industries but do not otherwise have access to professional film/TV programming or training.

 20.5 - MISCELLANEOUS Productions’ 20th Anniversary

 In the final installment of the online celebration of our 20th Anniversary, on February 26, 2021, MISCELLANEOUS Productions presented the world premiere of AWAY with HOME, a professionally produced 57-minute video of a live community-engaged, co-creation performance at The Dance Centre in October 2019.

 We presented this Watch Party in March, 2021.

 For a full year, director Elaine Carol worked with youth who drew from their own personal experiences.
 With MISCELLANEOUS Productions’ professional team of artists, community support workers and technicians, we created an entirely new work that explores issues of immigration, racism, mental health, bullying, maturation, family, victimization, identity and belonging.